fenago/data-analysis-pandas/lab_guides/lab_11.md

 ![](./images/Figure_11.18_B16834.jpg)

-Figure 11.18 -- Model performance using a custom threshold

 Using the custom threshold, we have correctly identified another three cases, reducing our false negatives, which are very costly for the SOC.